bids-standard/bids-extensions/docs/schema.md

   by the Schema we encourage you to look at the developer documentation contained within the source code here on [GitHub][schema_readme.md].

-## Where is the Schema and What does it look like?
+The schema is split into three major divisions:

+- `objects` - Contains definitions of BIDS concepts and entities
+- `rules` - Rules for validation of file path names, file/folder contents (including sidecar and other metadata)
+- `meta` - Contains rules and definitions for the schema itself as well as defining a "context" object to which rules can be applied.

-The schema lives in within the [BIDS Specification][schema_source]; its structure can be seen in the tree below.
+The schema is organized in the file structure in the tree seen below:

 ```
 src/schema